Lessons Learned From CDP Implementations

 Kelly called LTV the sum of your interactions across channels.
 “You have to increase the surface area of where you can target somebody that's an identity problem," he said, adding, "and you have to also increase the depth of the profile to understand how you can interact with them across channels, and kind of keep up with them where they are.”

-Next comes freeing up the operational side and your resources.
-Build back-end systems and pipelines and refocus them on building front-end, customer facing applications that are going to impact LTV.
+Next comes freeing up the operational side and your resources. who are currently building back-end systems and pipelines and refocusing them on building front-end, customer facing applications that are going to impact LTV.
 “So it's kind of an all-hands-on-deck, drive-LTV program," Kelly said, "which I think everybody's kind of shifting to as customer acquisition cost (CAC) inevitably goes up 10% to 15% a year."